with help from many singers

 Compiler's Note: This guide is intended to promote interest in and knowledge about the singing of early American religious choral music published in oblong tunebooks printed (for the most part) in shaped notes.
 This guide focuses on music stylistically related to that in The Sacred Harp tunebooks but not on shape-note gospel music.
 For more information on Sacred Harp singing, consult the Sacred Harp Singing website and the Fasola.org website.
 Because this activity attracts many highly motivated amateur musicians, this guide strives to be a compilation of all available serious resources by amateurs as well as professionals, excluding dissertations and most journal articles (which are covered in an online bibliography by John Bealle (see chapter 4).
 It has little or no critical review of amateur productions but does have occasional critical comments on commercial recordings by professional ensembles.
 This guide may be freely photocopied and distributed as long as the source is acknowledged.

 Before ordering items by mail you should contact the supplier (or check their Web page) to confirm the availability, price, and (frequently rising) shipping charges.
-While the compiler seeks to update this guide approximately twice a year, he cannot check the accuracy of all of the information for each update.
+While the compiler seeks to update this guide at least once a year, he cannot check the accuracy of all of the information for each update.